Committee

 Email: jmackay@ub.edu |

-Joint Outreach Co-coordinator.
+Email: [email protected] Joint Outreach Co-coordinator.
 MARISOL GUZMAN COVA.
-Marisol is in the distance PhD in Applied Linguistics programme at the University of Southampton, U. K. She holds an MA in educational technologies and communication from the Instituto Latinoamericano de la Comunicacion Educativa (ILCE).
 Marisol has worked for 20 years at Benemerita Universidad Autonoma de Puebla (BUAP), a public university in central Mexico as language teacher, self-access facilitator, teacher educator, and ELT programme coordinator.
+She holds a PhD in Applied Linguistics from the University of Southampton, U. K. She also completed an MA in educational technologies and communication at the Instituto Latinoamericano de la Comunicacion Educativa (ILCE).
 Her research interests include teacher autonomy, creativity, teacher professional development, action research, educational technologies among others.

 Email: M.Guzman@soton.ac.uk |